CHILDREN WITH CEREBRAL PALSY (CP)

 Behavior Therapy

-Behavioral therapy helps children with emotional problems and who act out through bad behavior.
+By implementing behavioral therapy, it helps children with emotional problems who act out through bad behavior.
 Behavior therapy uses positive reinforcement to help change bad behavior into more desirable and better behavior.

 Thoughts, beliefs, and emotions are explored via behavioral therapy, which helps the therapist mediate difficult situations the child has and, in turn, improve confidence and well-being.